deviint/onlyfans-dynamic-rules/README.md

 ### If you use this, give this repo a star to keep it live

-Rules are checked for updates every hour, and automatically updated here.
+Rules are checked for updates every hour.

 Direct link: `https://raw.githubusercontent.com/deviint/onlyfans-dynamic-rules/main/dynamicRules.json`